HarshDW09/HarshDW09/README.md

 </a>

 <p>
-I am a Data Scientist and Software Engineer, focused on building intelligent systems and transforming data into measurable impact.<br>
+I am a Software Engineer, focused on building intelligent systems and transforming data into measurable impact.<br>
 Graduate in Computer Science (Data Science major) from Deakin University, Melbourne.<br>
 I work on scalable data platforms, machine learning, and cloud automation.
 </p>